nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### <u>Order management</u>

 The commands included in this section are related to order management.
-As of the latest update, there are 7 commands.
+As of `v1.4`, there are 7 commands.

 [Back to top &#8593;](#welcome-to-trackos-user-guide)